vrstanchevLab/ASMLab/README.md

 The repository is organized into the following directories:

+- `basics/`: Covers the basics of NASM assembly language, providing a solid foundation for beginners.
 - `nasm-c/`: Contains examples, tutorials, and exercises for combining x86 assembly programming (using NASM) with C programming.
 - `gnuasm-c/`: Includes resources for ARM GNU assembly programming with a focus on integrating C code.
 - `nasm-gnuasm/`: Provides examples and exercises that demonstrate the integration and comparison of x86 NASM and ARM GNU assembly programming.